ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 **Ok, but what else can we do?**
-Additionally, These methods all us to utilize inheritance in the form of “parent” function calls (similar to above point, but utilized frequently for “class” based design patterns in JavaScript)
+Additionally, These methods allow us to utilize inheritance in the form of “parent” function calls (similar to above point, but utilized frequently for “class” based design patterns in JavaScript)
 ```
 /**
  * Example illustrating usage of call and apply to utilize "parent" function calls and implement